Skip to main content

 Membership

-EAB membership shall consist of the Director and 6 to 15 external members made up of individuals who have an interest in fostering the growth of entrepreneurship.
-In addition, each year a current or recent graduate of Marietta College will serve on the EAB for one year without financial contribution.
+EAB's membership shall consist of the Senior Director, Assistant Director, and 6 to 15 external members made up of individuals who have an interest in fostering the growth of entrepreneurial mindset and professional development programming.
+In addition, each year a faculty member and a current or recent graduate of Marietta College will serve on the EAB for one year without financial contributions.

 Internal Stakeholders